SooLee/random_stuff/pgltools_benchmarking.md

 ![](pgltools_benchmarking/pgltools_benchmarking.20170427.png)

+* I'm guessing that most of this seems to be spent on building an internal index.
 * Estimated memory and run time for 1 billion reads is ~600GB mem and ~2 hours of run time.
-* I'm guessing that most of this seems to be spent on building an internal index.
+* It is practically difficult to use for large-scale Hi-C files.